 The Association for Pathology Informatics Summit 2019 Travel Awards will provide stipends for documented trainees to attend the Pathology Informatics Summit 2019 Conference (PI - 2019) at the Wyndham Grand Pittsburgh Downtown, Pittsburgh, PA on May 6-9, 2019.

 About the Award

 The travel award is intended to offset the costs of attending the Informatics Summit for trainees to increase involvement in pathology informatics community.
 We will provide a limited number of travel awards with a maximum reimbursement of $1,200 each.

 Applicants must be trainees in an official training program.
 The trainees supervisor must be willing to document the trainees status in writing in order to be eligible for the award (see application guidelines below).
 All applicants will be considered regardless of age, race, gender, national origin, sexual orientation, or religion.
 Trainees may include:

-- Residents or fellows in a training program accredited by the Accreditation Council for Graduate Medical Education (ACGME)
+- Residents in a training program accredited by the Accreditation Council for Graduate Medical Education (ACGME)